-Try these helpful tips to limit exposure to germs:
+Try these helpful tips to limit your exposure to germs:

-- Avoid skin contact, particularly around your eyes, nose and mouth.
+- Avoid skin contact, such as touching your face with a contaminated hand, particularly around your eyes, nose and mouth.

-- Wear a face mask if they're coughing or sneezing a lot.
+- Wear a face mask if they're coughing or sneezing a lot, and have them wear one too.
 Draw a smile or teeth on it if you want to be funny.

-- Wear gloves when cleaning any sick-related mess.
+- Wear gloves when cleaning any sickness-related messes.

-- And be sure to gargle at the slightest hint of a tender throat to prevent any viruses or germs from taking hold.
+- And be sure to gargle at the slightest hint of a tender or scratchy throat to prevent any viruses or germs from taking hold (source).

 9. Follow instructions from parents when babysitting